Skip to main content

 • The avatar — renders animated video frames based on the agent’s speech

-An AvatarSession is the main integration point.
-It connects your AI agent to a bitHuman avatar inside a LiveKit room.When you create an AvatarSession, bitHuman:
+An AvatarSession is the integration point that connects your AI agent to a bitHuman avatar inside a LiveKit room.When you create an AvatarSession, bitHuman:

 1. Loads the avatar model (cloud or local)